Our Safeguarding Team

-Neil Blackwell, Headteacher, is the Designated Safeguarding Lead for the school.
-In his absence Caroline Debus, Assistant Headteacher, Toni Pratley, EYFS Leader of Learning and Sonia Smith, Family Welfare Officer are the Deputy Designated Safeguarding Leads.
-Any safeguarding concerns should be raised with these members of staff.
+Caroline Debus, Assistant Head Teacher, and Toni Pratley, EYFS Leader of Learning, are the Designated Safeguarding Leads for the school.
+Neil Blackwell, Head Teacher, and Sonia Smith, Family Welfare Support are the Deputy Designated Safeguarding Leads.
+Any safeguarding concerns should be raised with one of the Safeguarding Team.
 Ms Gemma Barker and Mrs Anila Malik are the Governors with responsibility for safeguarding.
 The Designated Person for Children We Care For is Toni Pratley.

 Absences from school will be investigated and we text home after 9.00 am on the first day of absence if we are not contacted.
 Persistent absence and long unexplained absences are also challenged.
 The school’s Safeguarding and Child Protection Policy can be found by clicking here.
 It is subject to annual review and includes sections related to radicalisation, child sexual exploitation (CSE), female genital mutilation (FGM) and children missing from education.
 The school works closely with outside agencies including other local schools, the Health Authority and Social Care.
 Referrals are made where we feel that a child is at risk of, or has experienced, harm.